wscld/bluesky-bot/README.md

-Sure!
-Here's an updated version of the README that includes a section on creating the necessary table in Supabase/PostgreSQL for the `saveRepliedPost` function.

----

 # Bot Automation Project

 This project is a bot that integrates with Bluesky, Supabase, and OpenAI to automatically respond to mentions using AI-generated content.
 The bot detects when it is mentioned, generates a relevant response using OpenAI, and replies to the original post on Bluesky.
 Additionally, it tracks which posts it has already replied to using a Supabase database.